Thy name is Krypton.

 I read the writings on the wall and I distinctly heard my self said,”I do”.

 As I typed this journal, I remember a discussion between me and a beloved one about sleeping in the dark.
 I need a sliver of light, just a small source of light, to be able to sleep.
 I’ve tried sleeping in the dark and it’s hard for me to concentrate.
 The mystery of the dark makes my mind working on a weird scenario.
 He said, sleeping in darkness makes his other senses more apparent.
 I suppose he’s right.
 I listen attentively when I slept in the dark and sometimes I chose to stay in the dark when migraine hit me.
-During the full moon, I let the curtain open a little bit to let the light get into the room, then I wouldn’t mind sleeping in the dark.
-Back in Manhattan, where the wind blew strong and picked up some strewn papers and plastic bags, I saw a man sleeping in front of closed store.
-He covered his face with his hat, perhaps wanting to hide from the lights of Manhattan that can be blinding to someone who just wanted to have a goodnight sleep.
+During the full moon, I let the curtain open a little bit to let the light get into the room and it felt somewhat calmer.
+Back in Manhattan, where the wind blew strong and picked up some strewn papers and plastic bags, I saw a man sleeping in front of a closed store.
+He covered his face with his hat, perhaps wanting to hide from the Manhattan lights that can be blinding to someone who just wanted to have a goodnight sleep.

 Dear old boyfriend,

 I found your emotions typed neatly on a piece of yellowing paper.